-17Initial assignment was stratified on district, below versus above median number of eligible households based on phone listing survey, baseline survey completion in the village, and listing survey completion in the village.
+19Initial assignment was stratified on district, below versus above median number of eligible households based on phone listing survey, baseline survey completion in the village, and listing survey completion in the village.
 We include a fifth strata of 15 villages that were randomly added to the different arms to supplement the sample size.
-These were villages where listing survey had been covered between six to 17 households.
+These were villages where the listing survey included between 6 and 17 households.
 The order of listing was randomized, and the baseline and treatment implementation followed this order.
-Baseline surveyors didn't know a village's treatment status.
+Baseline surveyors did not know a village's treatment status.

-18Contract payments were electronic, with account information only collected from treatment farmers.
+20Contract payments were electronic, with bank account information only collected from treatment farmers.

-19A sample contract for the ₹800/acre arm with no upfront payments is included in Appendix D.
+21A sample contract for the ₹800 per acre arm with no upfront payments is included in Appendix A.3.
+22Only 6 farmers were screened out because they did not have a bank account.